 Several buried thrust faults, commonly referred to as blind thrusts, underlie the Los Angeles Basin at depth.
 These faults are not exposed at the ground surface and are typically identified at depths greater than 3.0 kilometers.
 The October 1, 1987 M_w 5.9 Whittier Narrows earthquake and the January 17, 1994 M_w 6.7 Northridge earthquake were a result of movement on the Puente Hills Blind Thrust and the Northridge Thrust, respectively.
-These thrust faults and others in the Los Angeles area are not exposed at the surface and do not present a potential surface fault rupture hazard at the site; however, these deep thrust faults are considered active features capable of generating future earthquakes that could result in moderate to significant ground shaking at the site.
+The Puente Hills Blind Thrust underlies the site at depth.
+This deep thrust fault and others in the Los Angeles area are not exposed at the surface and do not present a potential surface fault rupture hazard at the site; however, these thrust faults are considered active features capable of generating future earthquakes that could result in moderate to significant ground shaking at the site.